(data choirs: marginalia)

 A Bobolink cuts the airy way, then passes into Sparrow-billows moving north: Savannah Sparrows, Vesper Sparrows, Field Sparrows, White-throated Sparrows, Swamp Sparrows…

-Warblers, swallows, swifts, and vireos sweep in on new winds.
+Warblers, swallows, siskins, and linnets sweep in on new winds.

 They are drawing the boundaries of their territories with invisible threads of sound.

-The listener is reading: …an ear better unwinds the simultaneous warblers in a summer birchwood (Ronald Johnson, ARK)
+The listener is reading: …an ear better unwinds the simultaneous warblers in a summer birchwood.*

 Acousmatic sound, from the Greek “a thing heard,” is an experience of sounds without seeing their originating causes.